darricklaidin/SEPT-ND-Telemedicine-App/backend/auth-microservice/src/test/Test-README.md

 We will be mocking this entire microservice application and testing each endpoint through the use of **Mockito**, Spring annotations **`@WebMvcTest`** and `@MockBean`, and `MockMvc` object. `MockMvc` is used to simulate HTTP requests (GET, POST, etc.) to our API endpoints.
-In this test, we will still be using **Mockito** to mock the repository, as well as the service this time.
+In this test, we will still be using **Mockito** to mock the service this time.

-The main focus is to test the controller endpoints with mock services and repositories.
+The main focus is to test the controller endpoints with mock services.

 ### Acceptance Tests
 This is very similar to integration tests, however we will no longer mock the service.
-We will still mock the repository as I have not found any other way to do it with a real repository.
+We will mock the repository.
 Therefore, the main focus here is still to test the controller endpoints now with the actual services and mock repositories.

 This section will involve a lot of referencing to the Acceptance Criterias that we have formulated and posted on Jira.